Housing At Rosemont

 Mayfield Hall is housing for select undergraduate students.
-Double and triple rooms are offered to select undergraduate students and suite singles are offered to seniors only with a minimum of 75 credits and above a 2.75 GPA.
+Double and triple rooms are offered to select undergraduate students and suite singles are offered to seniors only with a minimum of 75 credits.
 The bathrooms are communal style and gender specific.

 Gracemere Honors House